Kaled0314/Cloud-Honeypot-Deployment/README.md

 <img width="557" height="115" alt="Screenshot 2026-03-11 at 2 21 35 PM" src="https://github.com/user-attachments/assets/3e00bc3a-b21d-4546-8ae9-ba77005b0b98" />

-# Step 5:Installing T-Pot and Rebooting the Server
+# Step 5: Installing T-Pot and Rebooting the Server

 During the installation process, T-Pot prompted me to select a deployment type.
 I opted for the Hive configuration by selecting H, which is designed to act as a centralized hub for managing multiple honeypot sensors.
 We successfully installed T-Pot and promptly began a reboot using command: